elliotclowes/learnt.me/About This Site.md

 ## How this site works

-This website isn't essentially just a collection of plain text notes that I have written in a piece of software called Obsidian.
+This website is essentially just a collection of plain text notes that I have written in a piece of software called Obsidian.
 Obsidian has an add-on service which turns your notes into a website.
 That's how *Learnt.me* is made.

 ### Backlinks